LivCodes/lecture-history-F2020/012-intro-to-js/README.md

   * Netscape's developer Brendan Eich created JavaScript so you could "program" a webpage.

 ### What can you do with JavaScript?
-  * Can be built dope-ass web applications (Front End)
+  * Build dope-ass web applications (Front End)
-  * Can be used to interacte with data and Databases (Back End)
+  * Interacte with data and Databases (Back End)
+  * Use it as a simple programming language to solve problems